Chris Heathwood's Papers

 Desire-Based Theories of Reasons, Pleasure, and Welfare Oxford Studies in Metaethics 6 (2011): 79–106.

 One of the most important disputes in the foundations of ethics concerns the source of practical reasons.
 On the desire-based view, only one’s desires provide one with reasons to act.
 On the value-based view, reasons are instead provided by the objective evaluative facts, and never by our desires.
-Similarly, there are desire-based and non-desired-based theories about two other issues: pleasure and welfare.
+Similarly, there are desire-based and non-desired-based theories about two other phenomena: pleasure and welfare.
 It has been argued, and is natural to think, that holding a desire-based theory about either pleasure or welfare commits one to recognizing that desires do provide reasons for action – i.e., commits one to abandoning the value-based theory of reasons.
 The purpose of this paper is to show that this is not so.
 All of the following can be true: pleasure and welfare provide reasons; pleasure and welfare are to be understood in terms of desire; desires never provide reasons, in the relevant way.

 The Significance of Personal Identity to Abortion Bioethics 25 (2011): 230–32.